 Arizona Anesthesia Solutions is proudly in-network with most medical insurance plans (including Medicare, Medicaid/AHCCCS, Tri-Care, Champus, and Cigna, Humana, and BCBS), and accepts numerous other plans through the Multiplan network, one of the largest insurance networks in the country.

 Arizona Anesthesia Solutions bills on a fee-for-service basis.
 We establish partnerships with our facilities, and AzAS does not work for them directly.
 Thus charges are separate and not covered in your surgeon or facility bill.
 The amount of the anesthesia charge will vary based on the duration and complexity of the surgery and anesthesia care.

 If your insurance deductible is not met for the year, or you have a coinsurance responsibility, there will likely be a balance due.
 If you've supplied secondary insurance information, our billing company will bill them for any balance due.
 You will receive a statement for any amount due from you personally.
 This balance is due upon receipt of our statement.

-Multiplan includes, depending on the plan and network, Aetna, Cigna, Humana, and many others.
+Multiplan includes, depending on the plan and network, Aetna, Cigna, United, and many others.
 The simplest way to know if you're covered is to look for the Multiplan symbol on your insurance card.
 At the discretion of your insurance plan, your insurer may process anesthesia claims out-of-network.

 As a policy, AzAS works diligently to avoid out-of-network charges, but due to the an ever-expanding range of insurance products, some claims may be processed as out-of-network.
 For legal and compliance reasons, AzAS cannot routinely adjust out-of-network charges, however you can appeal to your insurance company noting that you expected an in-network charge, and we can re-submit the claim based on that appeal.
 If an out-of-network charge creates a financial hardship, we have additional options for patient repayment.
 We work diligently so that less than 1% of our cases are billed out of network.